Recent Rash Of Deadly Gun Violence Linked By Role Of Social Media

 Hilton Napoleon: Most of the mothers in our organization do not have closure.
 I can talk for hours, probably days, about the reasons why.
 But at the end of the day, we want closure. they demand closure and it’s not happening.

 Ruban Roberts: So it’s still a preventative fashion, is not an intervention, is still preventative.
 You’re still working on that.
 Those kids are, you know, at the point where they hope they have weapons at the point of where they have weapons, they are already gone.
 But the first thing that I suggested is that let’s deal with them on that front end to make sure that we can get them out of this.
-And as far as now, when they are in this place where they’re shooting over beefs or they’re shooting over financial issues, whatever the case may be, we need to get the family and the community involved.READ MORE: Hialeah Woman Charged With Allegedly Abusing 5-Week-Old Baby
+And as far as now, when they are in this place where they’re shooting over beefs or they’re shooting over financial issues, whatever the case may be, we need to get the family and the community involved.READ MORE: 3 Teens Arrested In Turnpike Shooting After Casing Kendall Hookah Lounge Grad Party Where Separate Shooting Left 3 Dead, 5 Hurt

 Jim DeFede: So you propose this this is the intent and you get pushback from both the right and the left, as I understand, which is why your bill went nowhere.
 You got pushback from the right in what ways?
 And pushback from the left.